QMSS-G5072-2022/nys_parole_scraper/README.md

 Given an input of a csv files with identifying information of individuals (NYSID (New York state ID) or Name and DOB), this package will search for them via the [New York State DOCCS parolee lookup](https://publicapps.doccs.ny.gov/ParoleeLookup/default) and return all parole information, and summary statistics, for the individuals who are found in the system.

 ## Use Case
-This package was created to aid in the data collection efforts of service providers working with justice-involved populations.
-Organizations who are in need of parole information of their clients/participants to either further their own program design and evaluation or to successfully report to funders can use this package to do so.
+This package was created to aid in the data collection efforts of service providers working with justice-involved populations in New York State.
+Organizations that are in need of parole information of their clients/participants to either further their own program design and evaluation or to successfully report to funders can use this package to do so.

 ## Before you start